heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

   @CommandLine.Parameters(
       index = "0",
-      description = "The name of the user (default: World).", defaultValue = "World") protected String name;
+      description = "The name of the user.", defaultValue = "World") protected String name;